 The problem, from a supply-side, started with the pandemic.
+People thought that the demand would be low and the most popular would be home-based activities like online games from Casinosters.
 “In the beginning, everyone freaked out and thought that no one was going to buy anything,” said Schulz.
 “Factories had to adapt to that expectation and then everything started going gangbusters, and demand escalated at a pace we haven’t seen.
 So on top of supply disruptions, there was a huge demand, everything sold out, and then the fire happened.”

 In October 2020, a massive fire tore through the ski production line of Fischer’s factory in Mukachevo, Ukraine, requiring much of the production floor to be rebuilt.
 Most of the skis for the 20-21 season, however, had already been produced and were awaiting shipment in a separate facility.

 Fischer—the world’s largest ski manufacturer—produced around sixty percent of its skis across all disciplines at the Ukrainian site, which handled ski production for several other brands as well.
 In all, it has been reported that a quarter of the world’s skis came out of the Mukachevo factory.

 “Globally the loss of that factory is a big hit, and not only for Fischer but the brands that they manufacture for,” said Zach Caldwell of Caldwell Sport.
 Like many large ski factories, the Ukrainian factory produced cross country and alpine skis for a number of brands including Rossignol, Alpina, Scott, and Dynafit.